Pay-for-Performance: Good Idea or Failed Concept?

 An effective performance management system that is integrated with your company’s competency framework will ensure you are measuring and rewarding your employees based on mutually agreed upon needs and goals.
 Just as important, such a system means employees are reaping the benefits of a strong, active management system that features regular feedback and supervisor interaction – two features that are integral for continual employee improvement, regardless of compensation.

-To learn more about implementing an effective performance management system, view these resources:
+To learn more about implementing an effective performance management system, request a demo today!

 Are You Retaining the Right People?